Vivian Vachon: Professional wrestling career

 At the suggestion of her brother Maurice, she began to train as a professional wrestler, and went to South Carolina to train under The Fabulous Moolah.
 It was also Maurice who suggested she adopt the ring name Vivian Vachon (sometimes spelled Viviane Vachon).

 In 1969, she wrestled for World Wide Wrestling Federation where she teamed with Bette Boucher feuding with The Fabulous Moolah and Toni Rose.
 During that same year, she also wrestled in Georgia Championship Wrestling using the ring name Vivian Vance.

 In February 1971, she became the California Women's Champion.
 She became the American Wrestling Association's (AWA) Women's Champion for a time, defeating Kay Noble on November 4, 1971.
 In the early 1970s she starred in the movie Wrestling Queen, which also included her brothers and other wrestlers.
 She wrestled in the early 1980s on a tour of Japan, and in 1986 for her brother Maurice's retirement tour.
 In 2006, she was honored posthumously by the Cauliflower Alley Club.
-Existing autographs signed by Vachon are thought to be rare.